 Common blight in beans is the most prevalent of bacterial bean diseases.
 Also called common bacterial blight, it shows up in misshapen leaves and pods.
-The leaves first start to develop small wet lesions that grow in size and dry out, usually becoming over an inch wide, brown and papery, with a yellow border.
+The leaves first start to develop small wet lesions that grow in size and dry out, usually becoming over an inch (2.5 cm.) wide, brown, and papery, with a yellow border.
 These spots usually stretch to the edges of the leaves.
 The pods develop similar wet patches that then dry and shrivel, and the seeds inside are usually small and malformed.

 Common blight is often spread through moisture.
 The easiest and most effective way to prevent its spread is to avoid coming into contact with your plants while they’re wet.
 It’s also a good idea to control weeds and pests, like beetles and whiteflies, which are known to spread the bacteria.